De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Conclusions

+Thus, the dynamical conformal symmetry, via $dS_4$ special relativity, backs up the internal color gauge group, $SU(3)_C/Z_3$, in QCD.
+However, on open spaces, be them the open time-like geodesics on $dS_4$, or its casual patches, on which no charge-neutrality is required, color excess could exist within this scenario and become detectable.
+Our findings favor a space-time, with one extra (infinite) dimension in the internal coordinate space.
 The scheme is Fourier transformable and can be re-formulated in momentum space.
 Models of this type are free from infrared divergences \cite{Belitsky}, a reason for which considering QCD on closed spaces is appealing (also see \cite{Kharzeev} for further reading).
 To the best of our knowledge, the model under discussion is so far the only one which allows to estimate the fundamental coupling constant of QCD from analyzes of global (integral) properties of hadron systems such as spectra.
 Usually, these values are extracted from data on the spin structure function \cite{Andre}.
-Our major conclusion is that behind the curtains of conformal symmetry and color-confinement in QCD one encounters the deSitter $dS_4$ special relativity as a string-puller.
+Our major conclusion is that behind the curtains of conformal symmetry and color-confinement in QCD one may encounter the deSitter $dS_4$ special relativity as a string-puller.
+Finally, the quality reached in the description of the electromagnetic form factor of the pion indicates that the $u$ quark in the pion is same as in the proton, while the $\bar d$ quark in the pion is related to the $d$ quark in the proton by charge conjugation.